 Podia vs Teachable

 Podia is my favorite tool when it comes to hosting online courses and digital products.
-It’s a seamless experience for both the user and the course creator, and you have a lot of functionality for a lower price tag (their highest plan is $79/mo).
+It’s a seamless experience for both the user and the course creator, and you have a lot of functionality for a lower price tag (their middle plan includes almost everything and is $79/mo).

 While it’s not going to have course completion certificates, or graded quizzes, unless you’re a professional instructor I’m not sure those things matter to your students.